(Johannesburg, Sabi Sands)

 Before first light you'll meet up with others at the lodge and embark on your early morning game drive.
 Sunrise and sunset are when the animals are most active.
 You'll be out in the reserve for a few hours before returning back to the lodge for breakfast.
 A private vehicle can be booked at an additional cost depending on availability.

-Transfer between Hoedspruit Airport and your lodge.
+Enjoy your private transfer between Hoedspruit Airport and your lodge.

 Take your flight from Hoedspruit to Johannesburg today.
 The flight duration is approximately 1 hour.